 Gravity Bar hovers over Dublin and offers 360-degree views of the city.
 Gravity Bar was very cool.
-More cool than the Coors “ice cave” tasting room in Golden, CO.
+Cooler than the Coors “ice cave” tasting room in Golden, CO.
 I would have never left Gravity Bar if it served bloody marys and mojitos.
-We spent about an hour in Gravity Bar and then hopped back on the bus.
+We spent about an hour in the Gravity Bar and then hopped back on the bus.

 What did we learn at the Guinness Storehouse?

 - “Guinness” is spelled with two n’s and two s’s.